 Olin has cross-registration agreements with Babson College, Wellesley College, and Brandeis University to increase the academic offerings available to Olin students in the natural sciences, arts, humanities, and social sciences.
+These agreements also bring students from Wellesley, Brandeis and Babson to our courses, thereby enriching the academic environment at Olin.
 Through international study opportunities - including a number of joint agreements and special arrangements coordinated by the Olin Study Away Program - the opportunities for learning and growth literally extend from the Olin campus to the whole world.